Skip to content

 Payback period on smart home upgrades.

-Calculate payback period on smart home upgrades from annual energy savings and upfront cost.
-Enter annual saving to see payback years and 10-year net saving.
+Break-even years on smart home upgrades from annual energy savings and upfront cost, plus the 10-year net saving after that.

 What this tool does